 If you are a female: suis montée

 How did you do?
-Keep practicing and checking yourself, and whenever you run across a French verb of motion, remind yourself to use être for the passé composé.
+Keep practicing and checking yourself, and whenever you run across a verb of motion, remind yourself to use the French verb être for the passé composé.

-Interested in learning more about French verbs?
-The best way to learn any language is through individualized instruction with a qualified tutor, who has the knowledge and resources to help you succeed in becoming a fluent French speaker.
-Sign up with a French tutor today!
+Interested in learning more about French past tense verbs?
+The best way to learn any language is through individualized instruction with a qualified tutor.
+It helps to work with someone who has the knowledge and resources to help you learn French verb être and other skills to succeed as a fluent French speaker.

 Photo by Hernán Piñera